MiaNahrgang/mianahrgang.github.io/_teaching/teaching.md

 layout: single
 title: "Teaching"
 permalink: /teaching/
+date: false
 ---

-WS 2024/2025
-- MA Seminar: Content Moderation on Social Media Platforms
+### MA Seminar: Content Moderation on Social Media Platforms

+- winter semester 2024/2025
 - co-taught with Nils Weidmann
-	- practical seminar where the students developped over the semester a research project on content moderation
+- practical seminar where the students were advised to develop a research project on content moderation over the semester